 Exercise At least two walks and the opportunity to run in a fenced area will help the Afghan burn enough energy to be a calm companion indoors.
 They're not couch potatoes by any means, but are happy to relax with family after they've had enough exercise.

 Endurance Afghan Hounds don't lack stamina—their history as a hunting breed means they have the endurance for long walks, energetic jogs, and dog sports.

 Activity distance rating

-Food Though large, the Afghan Hound only needs 2 - 2 ½ cups of high-quality dry food daily, based on the dog's average weight and activity level.
+Food Though large, the Afghan Hound needs only 2 to 2½ cups of high-quality dry food daily, based on the dog’s average weight and activity level.
 This amount should be split between two meals, or can be offered in a food-dispensing puzzle toy.
-They may suffer from gastric torsion, or bloat.
+The Afghan Hound may suffer from gastric torsion, or bloat.
 Raising the food bowl and limiting activity for an hour after eating can help prevent this dangerous condition.

 Afghan Hounds do not tend to guard their food more than any other breed, but children should never be allowed to touch or remove food while any dog is eating.

 Alone Time Though they are fond of their people, Afghans are not a needy breed.
 They can become destructive if bored or not provided with enough opportunity to exercise.
-They may be able to stay home alone for 4-6 hours, but crate training will help keep an Affie safe while unattended.
+They may be able to stay home alone for four to six hours, but crate training will help keep an Affie safe while unattended.

 Health and Grooming